• Save

 (‘Buddha: ‘The Marvelous Sage’ book, Ven.
 Kiribathgoda Gnānānanda Thera)

-We can’t imagine how Yaśodarā felt once she heard the voice she waited eagerly for seven years, the voice she missed for seven years, the voice that was so familiar to her for hundreds and thousands of eons, and moreover, the voice of a Buddha in his sweetest Brahmasvara (voice like Brahma’s).
+We can’t imagine how Yaśodarā felt when she finally heard the voice she had longed for over seven years—the voice she had missed for seven years, the voice so familiar to her for countless eons, and above all, the voice of a Buddha in his sweetest Brahmasvara (voice like Brahma’s).

-“Great king, let Yaśodarā cry as much as she wants.
-If she doesn’t have the chance to wash over her sorrow with tears, her heart may burst.
-Therefore, great king, let her cry as much as she wants.
-May she be relieved from her sorrow.
+“Great king, let Yaśodarā cry as much as she wishes.
+If she does not have the chance to wash away her sorrow with tears, her heart may break.
+Therefore, great king, let her cry freely.
+May she be relieved of her grief.
 May she be healed.”

-Upon this incident, the king revealed to the Lord Buddha the virtuous life that she had spent in the past seven years.
+Upon this, the king revealed to the Lord Buddha the virtuous life she had led over the past seven years.

-“Lord, the Blessed One, the moment you gave up your worldly pleasures, she also tried to abandon this palace and renounce, saying that she has no interest in the royal pleasures that you had left behind.
-Hearing that, I immediately strengthened the guards even more.
-So, while staying in the palace, she started living like a forest hermit.
-She tried as hard as you did.
+“Lord, Blessed One, the moment you gave up worldly pleasures, she also tried to abandon the palace and renounce, saying she had no interest in the royal comforts you had left behind.
+Hearing this, I immediately strengthened the guards even more.
+While staying in the palace, she began living like a forest hermit.
+She exerted herself as much as you did.
 She shaved her head and donned rough robes.
-She laid on the floor without sleeping on the comfortable beds with soft pillows; she slept even without a mat, she.
-She did not use comfortable high seats; instead, she sat on low seats.
-She refused all luxuries and left behind all the floral scents and perfumes.
-She took food in a clay bowl.
-She ate only in the morning.
-For the past seven years, she has been practicing austerity like this.
-Like you, she too suffered a lot.”
+She lay on the floor without sleeping on the comfortable beds with soft pillows; she even slept without a mat.
+She refused comfortable high seats, choosing to sit on low ones.
+She renounced all luxuries, leaving behind floral scents and perfumes.
+She took her food in a clay bowl and ate only in the morning.
+For the past seven years, she has practiced austerity in this way.
+Like you, she too endured great suffering.”

-“Not only that, Lord, hearing that you have departed, all the kings and princes of this Jambudvīpa sent messengers seeking her hand.
-Many precious gifts, jewels, and pieces of jewelry were sent.
-But Lord, she never looked at those messages, and never cared to even listen to them.”
+“Not only that, Lord, upon hearing of your departure, kings and princes across Jambudvīpa sent messengers seeking her hand, sending precious gifts, jewels, and ornaments.
+But Lord, she never looked at those messages, nor did she pay them any attention.”

-Yaśodarā once again bowed down at the foot of the Blessed One, asking for ordination in Buddha’s dispensation.
-The Supremely Enlightened One, who knows the proper time for everything, rejected her plea, and the king too opposed it completely.
+Once again, Yaśodarā bowed at the Blessed One’s feet and requested ordination in the Buddha’s dispensation.
+The Supremely Enlightened One, who knows the proper time for everything, declined her request, and the king likewise opposed it completely.

 On the second day after arriving at Kapilavattu, the buddha ordained his half- brother prince Nanda, the son of queen Mahā Prajāpatī Gotami.